6 minute read

 Poor customer service from your CA will be a reflection of you and your practice.
 Often times your CA is the first interaction your patients have with your practice and they are often what keeps things flowing and functioning properly.
 Make sure your hiring process includes pre-qualifying employees, a standardized process and and careful consideration.

 There are multiple ways for doctors to damage their credibility in the eyes of their patients.
 Credibility can be marred by inconsistencies in the doctor’s fees, procedures, record keeping, and listening abilities.
 Even the doctor’s personal life can be viewed as inconsistent.
 Hygiene, diet, and environment consciousness are all being observed.

 Chiropractic Patient Retention

-To create a brand in your community that creates the type of customer loyalty we are talking about, it would be wise to invest your time and resources into being the office that does everything a little bit better than you competition.
+To create a brand in your community that creates the type of customer loyalty and chiropractic patient retention we are talking about, it would be wise to invest your time and resources into being the office that does everything a little bit better than you competition.
 This could be as simple as choosing a practice management software that expertly automates many tedious processes for you.